Site-to-Site VPN Overview

 - A unique identifier assigned to each resource that you provision on Oracle Cloud Infrastructure.
 The OCID is a long string that Oracle automatically generates.
 You can't choose the value for an OCID or change a resource's OCID.
 For more information, see Resource Identifiers.

-About the Oracle IPSec VPN
+About the Oracle IPSec Connection

 - Transport mode: IPSec encrypts and authenticates only the actual payload of the packet, and the header information stays intact.